ahrnuld/bootstrap-starter/README.md

-# Docker template for PHP projects
+# Bootstrap assignment starter template
 This repository provides a starting template for the bootstrap responsive design assignment.

 Docker configuration contains: